-Ginzton also used his technical and manual skills to pursue his hobbies.
-He enjoyed photography and restoration of Model A Ford automobiles.
-He was acive in Model A clubs and took great joy in a car of the vintage of his arrival in California, a 1929 Phaeton sedan.
+Ginzton also used his technical and manual skills to pursue hobbies, enjoying photography and restoring of Model A Ford automobiles.
+He was active in Model A clubs and took great joy in a car of the vintage of his arrival in California, a 1929 Phaeton sedan.
 As a photographer, Ginzton was a classicist, preferring black and white to color, and large-negative view cameras to 35 mm.
 His interest in photography dated to his childhood, when he prepared his own chemicals and even coated his own photographic printing paper.
-His interest gained impetus during the New York years when his wife presented him with a course of photographic study with the great Ansel Adams.
+His interest gained impetus during years he spent in New York when his wife presented him with a course of photographic study with the great Ansel Adams.

 Ginzton and his wife, Artemas, had four children, two daughters and two sons.
-Ginzton passed away on 13 August 1998 in Stanford, California at the age of 82.
+He passed away on 13 August 1998 in Stanford, California at the age of 82.